One Tree Hill

 AreaSearch assessment of residential development drivers sees a low level of activity in One Tree Hill, placing the area among the bottom 25% of areas assessed nationally

-The estimated population per dwelling approval in One Tree Hill is 628 people, reflecting its quiet, low activity development environment.
-Future projections indicate that One Tree Hill will add 635 residents by 2041.
+All recent building activity consists of standalone homes, preserving One Tree Hill's low density nature and attracting space-seeking buyers.
+As of now, there are an estimated 628 people per dwelling approval in the area.
+Future projections indicate One Tree Hill adding 635 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development